Self-Funding Clients Vs. Referrals

 Trying to stand out in the marketplace can feel daunting, but all it takes is some investment, time and consistency.
 Here are my top tips…

 Should you niche?
 YES! – Understanding the type(s) of client you want to attract means you can tailor your content to them directly.
 Often, therapists focus on appealing to everyone but end up appealing to no one because their messaging is so confusing.
+You can read more about Niching here Should I Niche My Private Practice

 You need a website – It doesn’t have to be all-singing, all-dancing, but a proper online home for your private practice is essential.
 Without one, it’s very difficult to build your visibility.
-Pockesite.co.uk offers a cost-effective service for therapists to get started, but there are many platforms and providers to choose from.
+Pockesite.co.uk offers cost-effective services for therapists to get started, but there are many platforms and providers to choose from.

 As well as creating a website, you need to ensure it can be found through search engines such as Google.
 This is known as having good SEO (search engine optimisation).
 Without it, your website can be invisible, so I recommend downloading this free SEO guide.
 Make sure your contact details are also clearly listed on your website and repeated across all the platforms you use so it’s easy for potential clients to get in touch.